Premier's Council for Women

 The role and responsibilities of the Premier's Council for Women are to:

-- Provide recommendations, information and advice to the Premier, the Minister for the Status of Women and the Office for Women, to facilitate a whole of Government approach to ensuring that programs and services match women's needs;
+- Provide recommendations, information and advice to the Premier and the Minister for Human Services, to facilitate a whole of Government approach to ensuring that programs and services match women's needs;

-- Monitor all Government policies and programs related to women and measures of women's progress against set indicators;
+- Monitor Government policies and programs related to women; and

-- Report once a year to the Premier and the Minister for the Status of Women.
+- Report once a year to the Premier and the Minister for Human Services with responsibility for the status of women.

 Miriam Silva - Chair